 Even in 2022, sexism in the workplace still exists, and it is primarily directed toward women.

-Women face discrimination in the workplace on many levels, including pay, promotions, and job responsibilities.
+Women face discrimination and inequality in the workplace at many levels, including pay, promotions, and job responsibilities.
 This article explores some ways to respond if you suspect a situation or process at work has sexist elements.

 - Speak up.
 If you see something wrong, say something.
 Don’t allow yourself to remain silent if you feel a situation is unfair or discriminatory.
 You might not be able to stop the problem right away, but at least you’ll be doing your part to prevent future discrimination.In some cases, a sexist comment or process is made on accident out of ignorance and can be easily corrected once attention is brought to the issue.
 In other cases, the sexist practice or language is deliberate and may require escalating the issue to management or to HR.